X-ray absorption spectroscopy: Background

-XAS is a type of absorption spectroscopy from a core initial state with a well defined symmetry; therefore, the quantum mechanical selection rules select the symmetry of the final states in the continuum, which are usually a mixture of multiple components.
+XAS is a type of absorption spectroscopy from a core initial state with a well-defined symmetry; therefore, the quantum mechanical selection rules select the symmetry of the final states in the continuum, which are usually a mixture of multiple components.
 The most intense features are due to electric-dipole allowed transitions (i.e. Δℓ = ± 1) to unoccupied final states.
 For example, the most intense features of a K-edge are due to core transitions from 1s → p-like final states, while the most intense features of the L3-edge are due to 2p → d-like final states.

-XAS methodology can be broadly divided into four experimental categories that can give complementary results to each other: metal K-edge, metal L-edge, ligand K-edge, and EXAFS.
+XAS methodology can be broadly divided into four experimental categories that can yield complementary results: metal K-edge, metal L-edge, ligand K-edge, and EXAFS.

-The most obvious means of mapping heterogeneous samples beyond x‐ray absorption contrast is through elemental analysis by x‐ray fluorescence, akin to EDX methods in electron microscopy.
+The most obvious means of mapping heterogeneous samples beyond x-ray absorption contrast is through elemental analysis by x-ray fluorescence, similar to EDX methods in electron microscopy.

 Applications

-XAS is a technique used in different scientific fields including molecular and condensed matter physics, materials science and engineering, chemistry, earth science, and biology.
-In particular, its unique sensitivity to the local structure, as compared to x-ray diffraction, have been exploited for studying:
+XAS is a technique used in various scientific fields, including molecular and condensed matter physics, materials science and engineering, chemistry, earth science, and biology.
+In particular, its unique sensitivity to the local structure, as compared to x-ray diffraction, has been exploited for studying: